0cjs/sedoc/8bit/cbm/README.md

      →   F-Y    Address bus lines 15 to 0
      →   Z      GND

-[64w-cport] used to say that pin 12 BA is an input signal, but this appears to be incorrect.
-According to the schematic the CPU's `RDY` line (indicating that it can continue running) is high only when both `BA` asserted and `D̅M̅A̅` are 1.
+¹ [64w-cport] used to say that pin 12 BA is an input signal, but this appears to be incorrect.
+According to the schematic the CPU's `RDY` line (indicating that it can continue running) is high only when both `BA` is asserted and `D̅M̅A̅` is not asserted (i.e., both are high).
 The `BA` line appears to be an output from the VIC II sent to the `RDY` gate, PLA and cartridge port.

+² Note that correct timing when using D̅M̅A̅ [is critical][rc 23662] or you may corrupt a CPU write.

 [rc 10850] and its answers make some good points:
 - Except when asserting `G̅A̅M̅E̅` and not asserting `E̅X̅R̅O̅M̅`, without